waltribeiro/gutsy/README.md

 docker-compose up --build -d
 ```

-This builds your app (if needed) and runs it in the background, so you can keep working without keeping the terminal tied up.
+This builds your app (if needed) and runs it in the background, so that you can keep working without keeping the terminal tied up.

 > **Note:** If you edit any of your code (including the `index.html` page), you'll need to run this command again for the changes to take effect.